open-kitchen/open-kitchen/simulation/Queue_simulation.md

 # The End
-That's how you can use the Queue simulation.
+That's how you can use the Queue Conveyor Belt (QCB) simulation.